 To view or print this in pdf, click here.

 Your strategic supplier speaks a different language.
 They operate in a commercial and industrial environment that is far less developed than in the West.
-Business principles taken for granted in the West are not engrained into general commercial practices across the local industrial base.
-Quality standards vary widely in your supplier’s market and common functional disciplines like MRP inventory management and standard costs are rare in the local supply base.
-You manage that supply base from 7,000 miles and 12 time zones away by e-mail, semi-annual business trips and either occasional early morning or late night telephone calls.
+Business principles taken for granted in the West are not engrained into commercial practices across the local China industrial base.
+Quality standards vary widely and common disciplines like MRP inventory management, standard cost, and true SPC quality control are not common.
+You manage a China supply base from 7,000 miles and 12 time zones away by e-mail, semi-annual trips and occasional early morning or late-night calls.
 Is this really a formula for success?

 Consider for a moment how a Western company – a U.S. company for example – manages suppliers in their home country.
 Most probably, the Company’s SCM and perhaps engineering staffs scan the local market constantly seeking to optimize the supply chain options.
-Local telephone calls facilitate routine and dynamic communications during normal business hours.
-A common language and consistent business system lubricates the customer-supplier relationship.
+Local calls facilitate communications during normal business hours.
+A common language and consistent business systems lubricate the customer-supplier relationship.
 If problems occur – and they are inevitable even with the best of suppliers – local proximity expedites and enables problem resolution.
-Finally, supplier sales staff often conducts periodic meetings with the Company’s supply chain and engineering departments to talk about problems, new opportunities, and developments that directly impact the business relationship between the two companies.
+Finally, supplier sales staff often conducts periodic meetings with the Company’s supply chain and engineering departments to talk about problems, new opportunities, and developments that directly impact the business relationship.
 This is possible because there are local customer and supplier personnel communicating on a real time, local basis.
 The result is an organic and rich optimization of the Company supply chain.

 Almost none of these advantages exist if a company chooses to manage China suppliers remotely.
 The result is significant added risk to supply chain security.